Our Black Weeks are here! Save on your next adventure

 The Motor Vessel Galápagos Legend is a superb, 300 feet long, purpose built luxury expedition vessel.
 Offering the very best in boutique adventure cruises, your journey will bring you all the amenities you would expect from a luxury cruise liner, and yet affords an intimate and personal glimpse into the stunning wildlife and habitats of the Islands.

-Built in 2001 and fully refurbished to an exceptional standard in 2017, Legend boasts amongst the best facilities available on any vessel in the archipelago.
-With 5 decks of accommodation and communal space, yet a maximum of only 100 passengers Ga … Read more about Legend
+Built in 2001 and fully refurbished to an exceptional standard in 2017, Legend boasts amongst the best facilities available on any vessel in the archipelago and is the only 100-passenger cruise ship in Galápagos that is 100% operated by an Ecuador … Read more about Legend

 Cabins